orchardbirds/skorecard-1/README.md

 ## How to run

 * `$ pip3 install -e .` to setup package locally
-* `$ python3 main.py` to run a sample auto-ml pipeline
+* `$ python3 main.py` to run a sample autoCR pipeline

 ## Contributing

-Get an overview of on-going and upcoming work on the auto-ml GitLab Board.
+Get an overview of on-going and upcoming work on the autoCR GitLab Board.

 Our work flow is the following:
-* Start on the auto-ml GitLab with an Issue.
+* Start on the autoCR GitLab with an Issue.
 In the Issue, "Create merge request".
 Then in MR, "Check out branch".
 * In a local terminal, check out branch with `git`.
 * Code.
 Add files.
 Commit files.
 Then `git pull origin master`.
 Resolve conflicts if any (then add/commit).
 Push.
 * Ask colleague to review MR on GitLab (e.g. by tagging them or assigning them).
 Discuss and resolve.
 Additional code